Advance Healthcare Planning

 - State Attorney General - Life Care Planning documents - visit the AZ Attorney General's website for important forms and other resources or download complete LCP packets in English or Spanish.

 - The Conversation Project - a national organization that provides free resources and tools in many languages, such as: Conversation Starter Guides and excellent videos that get the point across, some with great humor such as "Who Will Speak for You?"
-Also, a helpful short guide (not a legal document) is Being Prepared in the Time of COVID-19 Guide in English and in Spanish.
+Check out their Guide for Caregivers of People with Alzheimers/Other Dementia and also their What Matters to Me Workbook.

 - Vital Talk - resources, videos and guides for healthcare providers.